Book online

 If your child does develop myopia, it doesn’t mean they will just keep getting worse.
 This may have been the case until recently, but with effective methods to control myopia being offered by more practitioners, the eye condition can be slowed down or even halted in its tracks.

-• Orthokeratology (or ortho-k): These are rigid lenses you sleep in overnight.
+• Orthokeratology (or ortho-k): these are hard contact lenses you sleep in overnight.
 They correct myopia so that lenses or glasses are not needed during the day.
 Read more here.

 • Atropine: these eye drops are used once at day (at night) for years.
 They may be combined with other myopia control therapies for maximum results.
 Read more here.

-• Customised glasses: multifocal and bifocal glasses have been used for decades to prevent myopia is susceptible children.
+• Customised Glasses: novel myopia control spectacles with special peripheral defocus design are now used to slow down myopia progression, replacing the traditionally used multifocal and bifocal glasses.
 In certain cases, they can be the most effective option.
 Read more here.

-All of these interventions can potentially have a role.
-It is always best to see a practitioner that can offer all of these options.
+All of these interventions can potentially have a role, individually or as a combination.
+It is best to see a practitioner that can offer all of these options and decide which best suits your child’s needs and lifestyle.

 Why control myopia?